Idie's Farm

 How To Source Raw Milk

-How To Get Raw Heavy Cream
+How To Get Cream From Raw Milk

-If the farm you buy raw milk from does not sell raw cream separately, you can still get beautiful cream right at home.
-Pour a gallon of raw, non-homogenized milk into a clear glass jar and let it rest in the fridge for a day or two.
-As it sits, the cream rises and forms a thick cream line at the top.
+Pour a gallon of raw, non-homogenized milk into a clear glass jar and let it rest in the refrigerator for 24 to 48 hours.
+As it sits, the cream will rise to the top and form a visible cream line.

 Stand mixer with whisk attachment

-Splash shield or a clean kitchen towel
+Splash shield or clean kitchen towel

 Rubber spatula